 This allows you to cook one meal but still present the meal to your child in a way that they enjoy and will actually eat.
 Remember to place a preferred food on their plate so they come to the table looking forward to dinner.

 You can always put a very small portion of the mixed stir fry on their plate too so they can get used to seeing it and possibly tasting it all together (one day).

 Check out the stir fry recipe HERE.

 5. Air Fryer Tacos

-So I am slightly obsessed with my air fryer Ya’ll it’s the bomb and so easy to cook in.
-We love taco nights and honestly I could eat mexican any day and time of the week.
-It’s one of the perfect weeknight dinner ideas I’ve found.
+So I am slightly obsessed with my air fryer1 Ya’ll it’s the bomb and so easy to cook in.
+We love taco nights and honestly I could eat Mexican any day and time of the week.
+It’s one of the perfect quick and easy weeknight dinner ideas I’ve found.

 I was in a hurry one night so I broke out a rotisserie chicken, So Delicious Vegan Cheddar Shredded Cheese, beans, and some gluten free soft tortilla wraps.
 I broke out my air fryer and whipped up these bad boys!
 So yummy!

 Air Fryer Ingredients For Tacos